carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 ### Operation documentation

-This includes both an one-line `summary` and a longer human-readable `description`.
+This includes both a one-line `summary` and a longer human-readable `description`.
 They will be used to drive automatic generation of dialect documentation.
 They need to be provided in the operation's definition body: